fstab/promagent-operator/README.md

 kubectl create -f service_monitor.yaml
 ```

 _Note: It seems the prometheus-operator does not reconfigure the running prometheus instances.
-In order to make them pick up the new configuration, restart them with `kubectl -n monitoring delete pod prometheus-k8s-{0,1}`._
+In order to make them pick up the new configuration, either restart them with `kubectl -n monitoring delete pod prometheus-k8s-{0,1}`, or trigger the [prometheus reload](https://www.robustperception.io/reloading-prometheus-configuration) for each pod._

 Troubleshooting
 ---------------